 Best Remodeling Idea #7: Siding

 New siding, specifically fiber-cement siding, can be a solid investment.
-Although the upfront costs can run an estimated $24,000, this siding is durable, long-lasting, and looks great.
-Plus, this upgrade has a relatively high-cost recovery of around 83%.
+Although the upfront costs can run an estimated $22,000, this siding is durable, long-lasting, and looks great.
+Plus, this upgrade has a relatively decent cost recovery of around 68%.

 But what about ideas that don’t add to your home’s value?

 You might think that remodeling your master bedroom would jump the value of your home way up, but this is another area that you won’t get quite as much as what you put into it.
-According to Remodeling Magazine’s latest Cost vs Value Report, they estimate that your total cost for renovating your master suite might net just over a 46% return.
+According to Remodeling Magazine’s latest Cost vs Value Report, they estimate that your total cost for an upscale addition to your master suite might net just over a 46% return.
 Remodeling it would likely earn even less.

 The incredibly high cited costs likely take into account California and New York pricing.
 Regardless, I’d estimate that regardless of what you spend, you’re sure to invest more than you make upon selling the home.